 Disclaimer: While Ayurveda has been employing this technique for thousands of years to address underlying imbalances in the eyes, modern sanitary practices and FDA guidelines strictly prohibit the use of non-sterile or home-sterilized solutions in daily eye care routines.
-As a result, we must recommend against engaging in this traditional practice.
 Consult with your healthcare practitioner before beginning any eye care regimen that involves introduction of foreign material into the eye itself.
 Home-sterilized solutions cannot prevent the growth of harmful bacteria and are not a substitute for modern eye care products.

-Boil ¼-½ teaspoon of organic triphala powder (you can also open and use 2 capsules of triphala) for 2-3 minutes in 8 ounces of purified water using sterile cooking equipment (never use triphala that has come into contact with other food or non-sterile utensils).
-Let it cool to body temperature and strain using a sterile ultra-fine sieve or filter (never use triphala water that still contains solid triphala particles).
+- Boil ¼-½ teaspoon of organic triphala powder (you can also open and use 2 capsules of triphala) for 2-3 minutes in 8 ounces of purified water using sterile cooking equipment (never use triphala that has come into contact with other food or non-sterile utensils).

-Repeat this daily for a month with fresh triphala water each day to counteract pitta imbalance and refresh and rejuvenate the eyes (never reuse triphala water that has been allowed to sit for more than a couple of minutes or that has already come into contact with your eyes, as harmful bacterial growth is a serious concern that can result in permanent eye damage or blindness).
+Repeat this daily for a month with fresh triphala water each day to counteract pitta imbalance and refresh and rejuvenate the eyes.
+Never reuse triphala water that has been allowed to sit for more than a few minutes or that has already come into contact with your eyes, as harmful bacterial growth is a serious concern that can result in permanent eye damage or blindness.